CorcovadoMing/HORST/README.md

 This is the official PyTorch implementation of [Higher Order Recurrent Space-Time Transformer](https://arxiv.org/abs/2104.08665).
 The complete training codes to reproduce the results will be released soon.

+## HORST Overview
 ![](horst_overview.png)

+## Spatial-Temporal Attention
+Left: Proposed Spatial-Temporal Attention.
+(Temporal branch is in grey area, and spatial branch is in yellow); Right: Attention in (Vaswani et al. 2017).
 ![](statt_vs_sa.png)

 ---